ConSol/sakuli/docs/sakuli-api.md

 **Params**

-- similarity `Double` - value between 0 and 1, default = 0.8
+- similarity `number` - value between 0 and 1, default = 0.8

 **Returns**:  - this Environment or NULL on errors.
 <a name="Environment.getRegionFromFocusedWindow"></a>